dennissxz/data-science-handbook/34-clustering/41-gaussian-mixtures.md

   - Repeat: Split each Gaussian into two Gaussians with slightly different means, run EM, test on development set
   - Until no performance improvement on development set

+## Remarks

+- Any skewed sampling distribution, even slightly, can fit to several small mixtures towards the tail, even if the distribution actually is not a mixture.
+- There should be good reasons to belief that the underlying distribution is a mixture, before fitting the model.
+- A typical or common situation: There are two obvious humps, but a three-component mixture models fits much better than an obvious two-component one.
+The third component is small but connects the two larger ones well.
+- Mixture of normal components with covariance ⌃i = ⌘⌃ is approximately the same as K-means